wavefrontHQ/docs/pages/doc/integrations_new_changed.md

 We made improvements to the following integrations in March 2023:

-* Log Data -- Made updates to the integration overview and the setup steps.
+* Log Data -- Log Data – Updated the integration overview and setup steps to include information about the Logs (Beta) solution.
 * Filebeat -- Made updates to the integration overview and the setup steps.

 * Tanzu Application Service: